 The SN section contains a series of counts, percentages, and averages, in a similar style to samtools flagstat, but more comprehensive.

-raw total sequences - total number of reads in a file, excluding supplementary and secondary reads.
+raw total sequences - total number of reads in a file.
 Same number reported by samtools view -c.

 filtered sequences - number of discarded reads when using -f or -F option.